Neutrino Oscillations in the Three Flavor Paradigm: Introduction

 Neutrinos are often produced and detected in association with a given charged lepton -- electron, muon, or tau -- which can be easily identified.
 The fact that a neutrino produced in association with one charged lepton later may be less likely to interact with the same charged lepton and more likely to interaction with another is known as the phenomenon of neutrino oscillations.

 The idea of neutrino oscillations traces back many decades, although typically initial hints of neutrino oscillations appear in attempts to address other physics problems.
 For example Pontecorvo discussed $\mu^+e^-\leftrightarrow\mu^-e^+$ mixing in 1957 \cite{Pontecorvo:1957cp}, and several earlier papers have some physics components of neutrino oscillation theory.
 In 1962 Maki, Nakagawa, and Sakata worked out much of the basic physics of two-flavor neutrino oscillations \cite{Maki:1962mu}.
-The lepton mixing matrix is called the PMNS matrix referring to these two papers.
+The unitary lepton mixing matrix relating the neutrino mass eigenstates to the charged-lepton flavor eigenstates is called the PMNS matrix $U_{\rm PMNS}$ referring to these two papers.

 The first experimental evidence for neutrino oscillations came from Ray Davis's Homestake Mine solar neutrino experiment through the 1960s to 1980s \cite{Davis:1968cp,Cleveland:1998nv} in association with John Bahcall's theory prediction for the solar neutrino flux \cite{Bahcall:1968hc,Bahcall:2000nu}.
 This showed that the flux of neutrinos from the Sun above a certain threshold energy was about a factor of about three\footnote{Note that the fact that there are three neutrinos and the fact that solar flux is lower than expected by about a factor of three is seemingly unrelated; see section \ref{sec:flavor} below.} less than expected.
 Nonetheless, due to the challenging experiment as well as the complexities of the theory prediction, the result was not interpreted as evidence of new fundamental particle physics until decades later.
 Another issue was the unclear physics landscape that could conceivably describe the effect\footnote{In addition, a deficit was also seen in the lower energy part of the solar neutrino spectrum where the predictions were better \cite{Bahcall:1968xb}, but the measurements were even more challenging \cite{GALLEX:1998kcz,SAGE:1999nng,Gavrin:2001sz,GNO:2000avz}.}.